-Great effort is spent educating drivers about the dangers of speeding: from the long-term cost and inconvenience of a ticket to the increased likelihood of serious injury or death.
+Great effort is spent educating drivers about the dangers of speeding, from the long-term cost and inconvenience of a ticket to the increased likelihood of severe injury or death.

 So, why do so many people do it?